Supported on versions 2021 R1 and earlier

-Build your solution and then deploy the custom server by copying the CalendarSrv.dll file to the <UFT installation folder>\dat\Extensibility\WPF\MyWpfToolkit folder.
+Build your solution and then deploy the custom server by copying the CalendarSrv.dll file to the <UFT One installation folder>\dat\Extensibility\WPF\MyWpfToolkit folder.
 You do not need to deploy the XML files because you did not change them.

 Run the sample control by opening the <WPF and Silverlight Add-in Extensibility SDK installation folder>\samples\WPFExtCalendarSample\Application\WpfCalendar.exe file.

-Note: You can use an open instance of UFT because you did not modify configuration files.
+Note: You can use an open instance of UFT One because you did not modify configuration files.
 However, if the Calendar application is open, you must close it and run it again.

-Use the Object Spy to see how UFT recognizes the Calendar control and its children, and to view its identification properties:
+Use the Object Spy to see how UFT One recognizes the Calendar control and its children, and to view its identification properties:

 The calendar is represented by a MyWpfCalendar test object class.